chloealbright/DevHiveMind/Companies/UML & User Stories Flow/Features for a driving school.md

+---
+tags:
+author:
+  - jacgit18
+Status:
+Started:
+EditDate:
+Relates:
+---
-create a list of features for a driving school > convert features to epcis
+**features for a driving school > convert features to epics**

 1. Professional instructors: Highly trained and experienced driving instructors who are knowledgeable about traffic rules and regulations.